-Customers with shipments not meeting the mandatory filing requirements under 524.21b-f may apply an AES Exemption such as the following on each customs declaration form:
+Customers with shipments not meeting the mandatory filing requirements under 524.21b-g may apply an AES Exemption such as the following on each customs declaration form:

 - a.
 "NOEEI 30.36" for shipments to Canada. - b.
 "NOEEI 30.37(a)" for shipments when the value of each class of goods is \$2,500 or less. - c.
-"NOEEI 30.37(h)" or "NOEEI 30.37(y)" or shipments of gift parcels and humanitarian donations that are eligible to be sent to Cuba, North Korea, or the Crimea, Donetsk, or Luhansk regions of Ukraine (or any other regions of Ukraine designated by the Secretary of the Treasury as "covered regions" under Executive Order 14065).
+"NOEEI 30.37(h)" or "NOEEI 30.37(y)" for shipments of gift parcels and humanitarian donations that are eligible to be sent to Cuba, North Korea, or the Crimea region of Ukraine.
 In addition, the mailer must endorse the item with the marking "GIFT Export License Not Required" on the address side of the package.
 The mailer must also write "GFT" in the same block as the AES Exemption on the applicable required customs declaration, as described in 527.
 The mailer must complete all other blocks of the customs declaration form, including the "Detailed description of contents."